-Most CSW programs are under 12 months.
+Most CSW programs are about a year long.
 The goal is to quickly prepare you for entry-level CSW jobs, where you will continue to learn and develop your skills.

 After graduation, you will be qualified to work with social service and government agencies, mental health agencies, group homes, shelters, substance abuse centres, school boards, correctional facilities, and more.

 Admission requirements are usually quite simple—a high school diploma or GED, entrance test, and interview to determine your suitability for a career in social services.

 If you’d like to learn more about CSW training and careers, we strongly suggest speaking with an admissions advisor.
 Advisors can walk you through the program, talk about job options, and explain costs and financial aid.
 They can help you decide if CSW is the right career for you.